Carolyn Maitland: Theatre career

-She went on to star as Sally Bowles in Cabaret at ACT Aberdeen and the Daughter in The Memory Show at The Drayton Theatre.
+She went on to star as Sally Bowles in Cabaret at Aberdeen Arts Centre.

-Groundhog Day premiered in London in 2016 at The Old Vic in London where Maitland created the role of Joelle and understudied the part of Rita Hanson.
+At the 2016 London premiere of Groundhog Day at The Old Vic, Maitland created the role of Joelle and understudied the part of Rita Hanson.

-In January 2017 Maitland was cast to play alternate Alice and Mad Hatter in Wonderland: A New Alice.
-Maitland pulled out before rehearsals due to disagreements with the producer and the production company Wonderland the Musical Ltd regarding her contract.
+In January 2017 Maitland was cast to play alternate Alice and Mad Hatter in Wonderland: A New Alice, but pulled out before rehearsals due to contractual disagreements.

-In 2017 Maitland took over the role as Molly in Ghost from Sarah Harding due to the subsequent pain from an injury she received on the third series of The Jump.
-The Carns Theatre Passion reviewer said, "Her voice is just gorgeous and she carried all the numbers she was part of.
-She particularly stood out in her Act One solo 'With You' which bought tears to many eyes".
+In 2017 Maitland took over the role as Molly in Ghost from Sarah Harding due to the injury Harding sustained on the third series of The Jump.

-In October 2017 Maitland produced her first concert Songs Chosen By You for Live at Zedel.
+In October 2017 Maitland produced her first concert, Songs Chosen by You, for Live at Zedel.

 In November 2017 she starred as Marian Halcolme in The Woman in White, with a revised score, which opened at the Charing Cross Theatre in London.
 Lyn Gardner of The Guardian wrote, "Carolyn Maitland sings with texture and gives the character definition."
-In his review for BroadwayWorld, Gary Nayol called Maitland's performance "[o]ne of 2017's best performances in the West End" and said, "Her [Maitland's] singing is worth the ticket price alone, belting into one of London's more tricky auditoria with total commitment and great technique, a masterclass in how to go full-on musical theatre passion without ever losing sight of the fact that the character is supposed to be real."
+BroadwayWorld described Maitland's singing as "worth the ticket price alone".

-Maitland joined the West End revival of Annie as Grace Farrell, which began at the Piccadilly Theatre in London before showing at the Ed Mirvish Theatre in Downtown Toronto, Ontario, Canada.
-Television and stage star Lesley Nicol starred as Miss Hannigan.
+Maitland joined the West End revival of Annie as Grace Farrell, which began at the Piccadilly Theatre in London before showing at the Ed Mirvish Theatre in Toronto, Canada.

-Maitland continued playing Grace in the 2019 UK tour of Annie, opposite Anita Dobson, Lesley Joseph and Craig Revel-Horwood who all played Miss Hannigan during the tour.
+Maitland continued playing Grace in the 2019 UK tour of Annie, opposite Anita Dobson, Lesley Joseph and Craig Revel-Horwood.

 In 2020 she played Rebecca Hershkowitz in the Park Theatre's production of Rags, opposite Dave Willetts as Avram.